AlexeyAlexey/sidekiq_mailer-1/README.md

     # Queues the mail to be sent asynchronously by sidekiq
     MyMailer.welcome('your@email.com').deliver

-The default queue used by Sidekiq::Mailer is 'mailer'.
+The default queue used by Sidekiq::RedmineMailer is 'mailer'.
 So, in order to send mails with sidekiq you need to start a worker using:

     sidekiq -q mailer